MirantisContainers/mke-docs/content/docs/setup/getting-started/Using-the-cluster.md

-You can use `kubectl` with the `mke` context to interact with the cluster, though it is necessary to specify the configuration. `mkectl` outputs the kubeconfig of the cluster to `~/.mke/<cluster name>.kubeconfig`, from where you can use it to:
+You can use `kubectl` with the `mke` context to interact with the cluster, though it is necessary to specify the configuration. `mkectl` outputs the kubeconfig of the cluster to `~/mke/.mke.kubeconfig`.

+You can apply ``.mke.kubeconfig`` using any one of the following methods:

 - Set the KUBECONFIG env var to point to `~/.mke/mke.kubeconfig`